Chiamanda07/Chiamanda07/README.md

 Let's connect: [LinkedIn](https://www.linkedin.com/in/chiamanda-ononiwu/)
 Gmail: karenononiwu15@gmail.com**

-I'm really interested in machine learning, circuit design, and control systems.
+I'm passionate about building new technologies that have real world impact and improve the lives of others I'm really interested in machine learning, circuit design, and control systems.
 I love problem-solving and building new skills.
 Currently, I'm a BreakThrough Tech fellow learning machine learning.

 ## 🖥️Tech Stack